 The 100-day challenge

-My decision to make a challenge to draw insects for 100 days opened a completely new drawing experience for me, because I was fully focused over a long period on one single topic.
+My decision to make a challenge to draw insects for 100 days opened a completely new drawing experience for me, because I was fully focused on one single topic over a long period of time.

 No worries - when you read this sentence you might get the impression, that this is a very time intensive study, but: no, it isn't.
 It is less the hours spent on this topic, but more the frequency of this drawing sessions that counts.
-My butterfly sketches, for example, are all done within some minutes as I always have an hourglass with me.
-And that is absolutely enough time spent per day!
+My butterfly sketches, for example, are all done within some minutes.
+And that is absolutely enough time spent on sketching per day!

 I am explaining you the effects of this challenge - by using the example of insects.
 But, for sure, you are free to choose any topic that is of interest for you:.